 Testing Numerical Modeling Approaches

 The next step was to test numerical modeling approaches, and laboratory experiments with small-scale models will be performed.
 We envision setting up experimental analogues of bedrock-alluvial transitions and local bridge scour configurations, and acquiring measurements using optical and acoustical imaging techniques.
 For illustration, we present below some results from preliminary experiments and FLOW-3D modeling designed to simulate the Houfeng Bridge collapse (see Figure 4).
-Figure 5 showed the distribution of the bedrock and the color contour presented the packed sediment height average rate of change.
-From these results, the model showed that the present setting of sediment scour model similar with the experimental results, and we could get some information about the sediment erosion due to a sudden change in the height of the river bed.
+Figure 5 shows the distribution of the bedrock and the color contour presented the packed sediment height average rate of change.
+From these results, the model shows that the present setting of sediment scour model similar with the experimental results, and we could get some information about the sediment erosion due to a sudden change in the height of the river bed.

 FLOW-3D Simulation Results

-The simulation results clearly showed how the local structure (water supply pipeline) would affect the flow of water and the erosion of bedrock.
+The simulation results clearly show how the local structure (water supply pipeline) would affect the flow of water and the erosion of bedrock.
 Also, the numerical model predicted the velocities of flow field, water surface elevation and sediment height of change.
 The model could also be used to simulate different shapes and sizes of the local structures in alluvial river.
 This information will help us to understand how the variations in local region of river would damage the bridge piers, weirs and river course.